GetStream/e-commerce-chat-ios/README.md

 ### Configuration

-You should place your [Stream Chat](https://getstream.io/chat/) credentials in [`AppDelegate.swift`](ECommerceApp/ECommerceApp/AppDelegate.swift#L18).
+You should place your [Stream Chat](https://getstream.io/chat/) credentials in [`AppDelegate.swift`](ECommerceApp/AppDelegate.swift#L18).

 ### Dependencies

-To install the dependencies, use CocoaPods in the ECommerceApp folder:
+To install the dependencies, use CocoaPods in the project's root folder:

 ```bash
 $ pod install --repo-update